NerveNetwork/nerve-docs/docs/Guide/g_docker_install.md

 docker pull nervenetwork/nerve-wallet-node:beta-1.0.0
 ```

-Just start the nerve node wallet again, and repeat the three and four operations (if you need to clear the data, please delete the data and logs directories under the root directory)
+Just start the nerve node wallet again, choose to repeat the first or second startup method according to different startup methods (if you need to clear the data, please delete the data and logs directories under the root directory)